alysivji/mute-microphone-mac-streamdeck-plugin/README.md

 ## Design

 - connect to Elgato Stream Deck software using Websockets
-- plugin uses asyncio's event loop to coordinate communication with Stream Deck software and manage system sound
+- we use the asyncio event loop to manage running workloads for communicating with StreamDeck software and managing system sound

-### Future Design

-- pass in manager state into classes
+- Plugin manager handles the coordination
-- write events to queue so we know what to handle

 ## Installation Instructions